absent42/Aqara-T1-LED-Strip/README.md

 # Aqara-T1-LED-Strip
 Zigbee2MQTT external converter for Aqara T1 LED Strip with segment control and dynamic effects

+In static mode individual strip segments of 20cm can each be set to unique colors or turned off.
+These can be defined and activated through a Home Assistant blueprint.

+Dynamic RGB Effect patterns can be created and activated via Home Assistant having the following properties:

+*Effect Type:*
+Breathing, Rainbow1, Chasing, Flash, Hopping, Rainbow2, Flicker, Dash

+*Brightness:* 1% - 100%

+*Speed:* 1% - 100%

+*Colors:* Between 1 and 8 colors can be set for each effect.
+The color slots are defined by a comma seperated list of RGB hex values, e.g. #ff0000,#00ff00,#0000ff for red, green, blue.

+*Effect segments:* The segments of the strip the dynamic effects are active in

 ## Installation

 *Requires Zigbee2MQTT 2.7.0 or above*